Controlling keywords and their positions in text generation: Method

 \subsection{Control tokens}

-Inspired by existing work that control text attributes by special tokens~\cite{iwama-kano-2019-multiple, lakew-etal-2019-controlling, martin-etal-2020-controllable}, we provide the model with the position of each keyword and the text length as special tokens.
-For example, if the keyword phrase ``two dogs'' is located in the range of 20-30\% of the text and the text length is in the range of 50-54 words, the model will be given ``$\text{\tt [LENGTH50]} \text{\tt [SEP]} \text{two dogs} \text{\tt [POSITION20]}$'' as the control token. $\text{\tt [LENGTH50]}$ and $\text{\tt [POSITION20]}$ are new tokens added to the vocabulary and the corresponding embedding is initialized randomly.
+Inspired by existing methods that control text attributes by special tokens~\cite{iwama-kano-2019-multiple, lakew-etal-2019-controlling, martin-etal-2020-controllable}, the model is provided with the position of each keyword and text length as special tokens.
+For example, if the keyword phrase ``two dogs'' is located in the first 20-30\% of the text and text length is in the range of 50-54 words, ``$\text{\tt [LENGTH50]}\,\text{\tt [SEP]}\,\text{two dogs}\, \text{\tt [POSITION20]}$'' will be given to the model as the control token.
+Here, $\text{\tt [LENGTH50]}$ and $\text{\tt [POSITION20]}$ are new tokens added to the vocabulary, and the corresponding word embedding is initialized randomly.

-Note that in this study, control tokens that represent the oracle information of the target text are fed to the model both during training and inference.
-This experimental setting is appropriate because the goal of this study is to generate the text intended by feeding additional information to the model.
-A direction in which the model automatically determines keywords and their positions (i.e., control tokens are not given to the model) is also possible, but we leave this to the future work.
+Note that control tokens that represent the oracle information of the target text are given to the model during both training and inference.
+This setting is appropriate because we aim to generate the intended text by providing additional information to the model.
+It is also possible that the model automatically determines keywords and their positions (i.e., control tokens are not given to the model), but that approach is left for future work.

-We extract control tokens from the target text as follows.
-Details are also given in Appendix~\ref{sec:appendix_control}.
+Control tokens are extracted from the target text as follows.
+More details are given in Appendix~\ref{sec:appendix_control}.

-\paragraph{Keywords} Keywords in this paper are not limited to important words in the target text but mean any phrase consisting of one to three consecutive words in the target text.
-For example, from the text ``Marcia was looking forward to trying hang gliding.'', the phrases ``Marsha'', ``was'', ``looking forward'', ``to trying'', ``trying hang gliding'', etc. are first extracted as keyword candidates.
+\paragraph{Keywords} Keywords in this paper are not limited to important words in the target text; they can also be any phrase consisting of one to three consecutive words in the target text.
+For example, from the target text ``Marcia was looking forward to trying hang gliding.'', the phrases ``Marsha'', ``was'', ``looking forward'', ``to trying'', and ``trying hang gliding'' are first extracted as keyword candidates.
 However, frequent words with little meaning such as ``was'' and ``to trying'' are excluded from the keyword candidates, because they are considered unlikely to be given as keywords by the user.
 During training, a random number of phrases from the keyword candidates are given to the model as keywords.
+During inference, the user has the flexibility to give arbitrary keywords to the model.
+However, for the experiments conducted in this paper, we follow the same approach as during training: the keywords are randomly selected from the keyword candidates and given to the model.